 Every athlete has the natural desire to “panic train” in the weeks leading up to the event.
 It’s completely natural to feel this way—wanting to utilize every ounce of energy possible to get into peak condition.

 But in the final weeks of training, it’s the rest more than the work that will improve your fitness the most.

-With The CrossFit Open coming up, and many of you eyeing other athletic endeavors, this week we will take a look at the preparation plan for peak performance known as the taper.
+If you're preparing for any athletic endeavors, this will cover the preparation plan for peak performance known as the taper.

 The Need to Dial Back